oconnor0/BeaconRoad/Book/422-PlanningAndEngagements.md

 ### Item Loadouts

-After the plan and detail are in place, each player chooses their character's **Load**.
-This indicates how much stuff they're carrying on the operation.
-They don't have to select individual items---just the maximum amount they'll have access to during the action.
+After the plan and detail are in place, choose your character's **Load**.
+This indicates how much stuff you're carrying on the operation.
+They don't have to select individual items (as you have access to all of the **items** on your character sheet)---just the maximum amount you'll have access to during the action.
+During the operation, you may say that your character has an item on hand by checking the box (or boxes) for the item you want to use---up to a number of boxes equal to your chosen load.
+Your load also determines your movement speed and conspicuousness:

+* 1--3 load: **Minimal.** *You're faster (increasing your Stride by 5'), less conspicuous; you more easily blend in.*
+* 4/5 load: **Half**. *You look like a scoundrel, ready for trouble.*
+* 6 load: **Full.** *You're slower (decreasing your Stride by 5').
+You look like an operative on a mission.*
+* 7--9 load: **Encumbered.** *You're overburdened and can't do anything except move very slowly.*

 ### Engagement Roll